About FSC

 Our Clinical Internship Opportunities

-FSC provides graduatelevel clinical mental health internship positions for the academic year.
-The positions are open to students in their second year of graduate education in counseling, clinical mental health counseling, or related field who are enrolled in practicum/internship the following fall.
-Please submit a resume or CV, a list of all completed graduate courses, and a letter of interest to info@familyservicecenter.com
+FSC is accepting applications for a graduate-level Clinical Mental Health Intern/Extern with Child and Adolescent Focus for the 2025/2026 academic year.
+The positions are open to students in their second year of graduate education in counseling, clinical mental health counseling, or related field who are enrolled in practicum/internship beginning in the fall of 2025, who are interested in working with children and adolescents.
+Please click to see the full application details below.

 Our Job Opportunities